Epilepsy Monitoring Unit (EMU)

 - Phase II surgical evaluation: Intracranial EEG electrode implantation with stereo EEG (SEEG) electrodes for seizure monitoring, with the ultimate goal of surgical treatment via resection, RNS or DBS implantation, or a combination thereof.

-- Attending epileptologist (a neurologist with specialized training in the diagnosis and treatment of epilepsy)
+- A neurologist with specialized training in the diagnosis and treatment of epilepsy, along with residents and fellows

 - Medical students